 Yearning for a family day connecting with nature?
 You’re in luck.
 The area in and around Ashburn boasts so many amazing outdoor attractions.
-Let our daycare in Ashburn, VA help you plan your next nature-filled experience with this list.
+Let our daycare in Port Potomac, VA help you plan your next nature-filled experience with this list.

 With 1,000 acres of reservoir and waterfront to explore, Beaverdam Reservoir makes getting out in nature without traveling far incredibly easy.
 The park and reservoir are part of the NOVA Parks system.
 Enjoy a winding circular trail that goes along the shore and traverses dense woodland to escape from the bustle of daily life.
 The trail is accessible throughout the year and is ideal for nature trips and walking — you can even take the family dog as long as you keep it on a leash.